rjrico510/rbif100/week6/assignment/README.md

 - convert the sam files to sorted bam files and delete the sam files
 - generate pileups via pysam and identify any SNPs
 - generate a report of:
-  - the SNP that caused wach mold color
+  - the SNP that caused each mold color (0-based position)
   - the # sequences per sample and % matching the mutation

 ## Usage